Own-Data-Privateer/hoardy-web/README.md

 - See all the `hoardy-web`'s-related links above, and also see the description of the [on-disk file format used by all these tools](./doc/data-on-disk.md).

 Finally, if your questions are still unanswered, then [open an issue on GitHub](https://github.com/Own-Data-Privateer/hoardy-web/issues) or [get in touch otherwise](https://oxij.org/#contact).

-# <span id="why"/>Why does `Hoardy-Web` exists?

-So, you wake up remembering something interesting you saw a long time ago.
-Knowing you won't find it in your normal browsing history, which only contains the URLs and the titles of the pages you visited in the last 3 months, you try looking it up on Google.
-You fail.
-Eventually, you remember the website you seen it at, or maybe you re-discovered the link in question in an old message to/from a friend, or maybe a tool like [recoll](https://www.lesbonscomptes.com/recoll/index.html) or [Promnesia](https://github.com/karlicoss/promnesia) helped you.
-You open the link… and discover it offline/gone/a parked domain.
-Not a problem\!
-Have no fear\!
-You go to [Wayback Machine](https://web.archive.org/) and look it up there… and discover they only archived an ancient version of it and the thing you wanted is missing there.

-Or, say, you read a cool fanfiction on [AO3](https://archiveofourown.org/) years ago, you even wrote down the URL, you go back to it wanting to experience it again… and discover the author made it private... and Wayback Machine saved only the very first chapter.

-Or, say, there is a web page that can not be easily reached via `curl`/`wget` (because it is behind a paywall or complex authentication method that is hard to reproduce outside of a browser) but for accessibility or just simple reading comfort reasons each time you visit that page you want to automatically feed its source to a script that strips and/or modifies its `HTML` markup in a website-specific way and feeds it into a TTS engine, a Braille display, or a book reader app.

-With most modern web browsers you can do TTS either out-of-the-box or by installing an add-on (though, be aware of privacy issues when using most of these), but tools that can do website-specific accessibility without also being website-specific UI apps are very few.

-Or, say, there's a web page/app you use (like a banking app), but it lacks some features you want, and in your browser's Network Monitor you can see it uses `JSON RPC` or some such to fetch its data, and you want those `JSON`s for yourself (e.g., to compute statistics and supplement the app output with them), but the app in question has no public API and scraping it with a script is non-trivial (e.g., the site does complicated `JavaScript`+multifactor-based auth, tries to detect you are actually using a browser, and bans you immediately if not).

-Or, maybe, you want to parse those behind-auth pages with a script, save the results to a database, and then do interesting things with them (e.g., track price changes, manually classify, annotate, and merge pages representing the same product by different sellers, do complex queries, like sorting by price/unit or price/weight, limit results by geographical locations extracted from text labels, etc).

-Or, say, you want to fetch a bunch of pages belonging to two recommendation lists on AO3 or [GoodReads](https://www.goodreads.com/), get all outgoing links for each fetched page, union sets for the pages belonging to the same recommendation list, and then intersect the results of the two lists to get a shorter list of things you might want to read with higher probability.

-Or, more generally, say, you want to tag web pages referenced from a certain set of other web pages with some tag in your indexing software, and update it automatically each time you visit any of the source pages.

-Or, say, you want to combine a full-text indexing engine, your browsing and derived web link graph data, your states/ratings/notes from [org-mode](https://orgmode.org/), messages from your friends, and other archives, so that you could do arbitrarily complex queries over it all, like "show me all GoodReads pages for all books not marked as `DONE` or `CANCELED` in my `org-mode` files, ever mentioned by any of my friends, ordered by undirected-graph [Pagerank](https://en.wikipedia.org/wiki/Pagerank) algorithm biased with my own book ratings (so that books sharing GoodReads lists with the books I finished and liked will get higher scores)".
-So, basically, you want a private personalized Bayesian recommendation system.

-"If it is on the Internet, it is on Internet forever\!" they said.
-"Everything will have a RESTful API\!" they said.
-"Semantic Web will allow arbitrarily complex queries spanning multiple data sources\!" they said.
-**They lied\!**

-Things vanish from the Internet, and from [Wayback Machine](https://web.archive.org/), all the time.

-A lot of useful stuff never got RESTful APIs, those RESTful APIs that exists are frequently buggy, you'll probably have to scrape data from `HTML`s anyway.

-As to the RDF, well, 25 years later ("RDF Model and Syntax Specification" was published in 1999), almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.

-Meanwhile, `Hoardy-Web` provides tools to help with all of the above.

-# <span id="philosophy"/>Technical Philosophy

-`Hoardy-Web` is designed to

-- be simple (as in adhering to the Keep It Stupid Simple principle),
-- be efficient (as in running well on ancient hardware),
-- capture data from the browser as raw as possible (i.e., not try to fix any web browser quirks before archival, just capture everything as-is),
-- ensure that all captured and collected data gets actually archived to disk,
-- treat the resulting archives as read-only files,
-- view, convert to other formats, extract useful values, and perform any expensive computations lazily and on-demand,
-- make it easy to use tools other than a web browser to do interesting things with your archived data.

-To conform to the above design principles

-- the [`Hoardy-Web` Web Extension browser add-on](./extension/) does almost no actual work, simply generating `HTTP` request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable [limbo mode](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;

-- also the `Hoardy-Web` extension collects data as browser gives it, without any data normalization and conversion, when possible;

-- the dumps are generated using the [simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate `HTTP` requests+responses there currently is (aka `Web Request+Response`, `WRR`), which is a file format that is both more general and more simple than `WARC`, much simpler than that `mitmproxy` uses, and much more efficient than `HAR`](./doc/data-on-disk.md);

-- the `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of `WRR` dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;

-- which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via `HTTP`;

-  server-side part of submission via `HTTP` can be done either

-  - via the [`hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 300 lines of code) pure-Python script that provides an `HTTP` interface for archival of dumps given via `HTTP POST` requests;

-  - or via the [`hoardy-web serve`](./tool/), which is not tiny at all, but it can combine both archival and replay;

-- all of the `Hoardy-Web` extension, `hoardy-web-sas`, and `hoardy-web serve` write those dumps to disk as-is, with optional compression for data storage efficiency;

-- meanwhile, viewing/replay of, generation of website mirrors from, organization and management, data normalization (massaging), post-processing, other ways of extraction of useful values from archived `WRR` files --- i.e. basically everything that is complex and/or computationally expensive --- is delegated to [`hoardy-web` tool](./tool/);

-- the `hoardy-web` tool is [very easy to use in your own scripts](./tool/script/);

-- by default, none these tools ever overwrite any files on disk (to prevent accidental data loss);

-  this way, if something breaks, you can always trivially return to a known-good state by simply copying some old files from a backup as there's no need to track versions or anything like that.

 # <span id="alternatives"/>Alternatives